-The Tidewater Winds student Intern Program is a regionally acclaimed educational program designed to enhance band and orchestra students knowledge and training in music performance and arts administration.
+Tidewater Winds student Intern Program is a regionally acclaimed educational program, designed to enhance band and orchestra students' knowledge and training in music performance and arts administration.
 Students are auditioned from regional high school districts and colleges.
 Between 15 and 25 students are selected to participate and perform with our professional musicians through the summer intensive.
 Students also receive private lessons, Master Classes, guest artist lecture series, and resume and career support.
-The program is entirely funded by donors choosing to sponsor a student and to encourage their development.
+The program is entirely funded by donors who sponsor a student and encourage their development.

 Middle and High School band support is provided by our small ensembles and lead music educators.

 Winds musicians are trained to conduct a variety of Master Classes for school and community bands.